 - Muscle damage

-In severe case, victims can suffer spinal cord damage, paralysis, and traumatic brain injury.
+In severe cases, victims can suffer spinal cord damage, paralysis, and traumatic brain injury.
 They may be burned if there is an explosion.

 Why it is important to treat with your doctors immediately